 Notes

-For a lighter version, use bulk chicken sausage in place of pork.
+• For an even lighter version, use bulk chicken sausage in place of pork and half-and-half in place of cream.

 Nutrition Information: